Skip to Content

 Harmed by a Dangerous Drug?
 We Can Help

-When you have been prescribed medication or purchase an over-the-counter drug, you expect that it will help you recover from an illness and relieve symptoms — but when an FDA approved drug causes harm instead of healing, the consequences can be devastating.
+When you have been prescribed medication or purchase an over-the-counter drug, you expect that it will help you recover from an illness and relieve symptoms — but when an FDA-approved drug causes harm instead of healing, the consequences can be devastating.

 If a dangerous drug has harmed you or a loved one, we are here to help.
 Attorney Mark Tate has been practicing law for over 20 years.
 Our renowned personal injury attorney team is here to help you seek justice and receive the maximum compensation that you deserve.